checkcheckzz/coding-questions/README.md

 44.Given a string s, return the shortest substring that is only occurring once in s

 45.Given a string，delete all char A，and double all char B

+46.Given two string arrays, sort the string in first array according to the string order in second array

+47.Given two strings, get the longest length of reapeating part between end of first string and start of second string

+48.Longest substring containing just two unique chars

+49.Number of matched patterns in a string

+50.One-byte or two-byte encoding

+51.Length of shortest subarray with sum larger than S

+50.